azimiqbal/websiteBachelorProject/README.md

-# React JS Landing Page Template

-### <a href="https://react-landing-page-template.herokuapp.com">LIVE DEMO</a>
+# Website for bachelor project

 ## Description
-This is a ReactJS based landing page template, fit for a startup company/service with a one page view.
-The design is inspired by a template from <a href="https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
+This is a ReactJS based project for my bachelor project.
+This is a single page application, built on the template from Issaaf kattan:https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
 All 'visual' data can be easily modified by changing the data.json file.

 ## Make it Yours!
 ### 1. Preps